 Expansion to the Payment Pause and Interest Waiver

-Borrowers with federally-held federal education loans are eligible for the payment pause and interest waiver through September 30, 2021.
+Borrowers with a federally-held federal education loan are eligible for administrative forbearance and an interest waiver through January 31, 2022.
 Unfortunately, borrowers with defaulted loans in the Federal Family Education Loan Program (FFELP) were not eligible because those loans were held by guarantee agencies on behalf of the U.S. Department of Education.
-The U.S. Department of Education has decided to make these borrowers eligible for the payment pause and interest waiver, affecting more than one million FFELP borrowers.
+The U.S. Department of Education has decided to make these borrowers eligible for the federal student loan payment pause and interest waiver, affecting more than one million FFELP borrowers.
 FFELP borrowers who defaulted during the pandemic will also have their loans returned to good standing and the defaults removed from their credit histories.

-Full Forgiveness for Approved Borrower Defense to Repayment Discharge Claims
+Full Debt Forgiveness for Approved Borrower Defense to Repayment Discharge Claims

-The previous administration implemented a scheme in which defrauded borrowers received only partial forgiveness of their loans.
+The Trump administration implemented a scheme in which defrauded borrowers received only partial forgiveness of their loans.
 The partial relief methodology was flawed.
 The U.S. Department of Education has decided that all borrowers whose borrower defense claims were approved will receive a full discharge of their loans.
 This will affect 72,000 borrowers who were subject to predatory student lending.

 Tax-free Student Loan Forgiveness

-Congress also took action concerning the tax treatment of student loan forgiveness.
-The American Rescue Plan Act of 2021 included tax-free status for all student loan forgiveness and discharges through December 31, 2025.
+Congress also took action concerning the tax treatment of student loan debt forgiveness.
+The American Rescue Plan Act of 2021 included tax-free status for all student loan forgiveness and debt cancellation through December 31, 2025.
 This primarily affects the forgiveness after 20 or 25 years in an income-driven repayment plan, since most other forms of student loan cancellation already had tax-free status.
-However, it sets the stage for future student loan forgiveness, whether implemented by executive action or new legislation.
+However, it sets the stage for future student debt forgiveness, whether implemented by executive action or new legislation.

 The Biden administration and Congress have not yet taken any action concerning the bankruptcy discharge of student loans.

-Borrowers who are thinking about refinancing federal loans into a private loan to lock in current low interest rates may want to wait.
-Loans that are eligible for the payment pause and interest waiver effectively have a 0% interest rate through September 30, 2021.
+Borrowers who are thinking about refinancing federal loans into a private loan to lock in current low-interest rates may want to wait.
+Loans that are eligible for the payment pause and interest waiver effectively have a 0% interest rate through August 31, 2022.
 So, refinancing will increase the borrower’s costs in the short term.
-Plus, interest rates are likely to remain low through the end of the year, so there’s no rush to refinance federal loans.
-Borrowers have time to wait and see what happens with loan forgiveness before refinancing their federal loans.
+Borrowers with high-interest rates may wish to start considering student loan refinancing options, especially as the Federal Reserve begins to hike its target Federal Funds rate.
 On the other hand, borrowers with private student loans do not risk losing forgiveness if they refinance their private student loans into a new private loan.

 Borrowers who still have jobs and are able to continue making payments on their student loans should bank the money or pay down other debt, instead of making extra payments on their loans.
 It’s a good opportunity to build or bulk up your emergency fund.
 Generally, any borrower who expects to receive loan forgiveness should not make extra payments when they are not required to do so, as that just reduces the amount of forgiveness they will eventually receive.
 After the details of student loan forgiveness are announced, borrowers can use the banked money to pay down debt as appropriate.